melaniebrgr/learning-computer-science/00-everyweeks/week18/README.md

 # OpenAI Assistants API: Week 18 project journaling

 The assistants API extends the OpenAI API and makes it easier to build AI assistants.
-What problem does it solve?
-It provides a framework or platform.
-The build AI applications requires.
+It provides a framework or platform for build AI applications requires.

 - infra management
 - data